IrrigationTutorials.com

 Conclusion:

 Overall I am very pleased with the Sprinklites, they work acceptably well as micro-sprinklers and are excellent as a decorative light feature and landscape ornament.
+They have held up very well.
 They will definitely attract attention!
+While they are expensive, they are commercial quality lights and have held up very well.

 The 3 Sprinklite body styles